 Welcome to Music Together®!
 Please take a moment to review these important policies and take note of their location (Classes > Classroom Policies) so that you may reference them during our session for answers to most FAQs.
-Any questions, just speak with your teacher before or after class, or call or email Pam Hegner, Administrative Assistant (Contact Us).
+Any questions, just speak with your teacher before or after class, or call, text or email Kristen Shannon, Administrative Assistant (Contact Us).
 Thank you for your cooperation!

 Each new family enrolled in Music Together receives a booklet entitled “Music and Your Child: A Guide for Parents and Caregivers.”
 Enjoy this informative resource written by the authors of our program, Kenneth K. Guilmartin and Lili M. Levinowitz.